ahmadfajar/vue3-mdb-docs/docs/components/input/textfield.md

 ## Style Variants

-You can style the `<bs-text-field>` to your own preference or use a style variant based on Google **Material Design 2** or **Material Design 3** specifications.
+You can style `<bs-text-field>` to your own preference or use a style variant based on Google **Material Design 2** or **Material Design 3** specifications.

 ### Default